 Sorghum grain enhances cultured pork properties

-Cultured meat production has achieved a new milestone with the introduction of a sorghum grain protein-based scaffold, enhancing both the sensory and nutritional qualities of lab-grown pork.
+Cultured meat production has seen the introduction of a sorghum grain protein-based scaffold, enhancing both the sensory and nutritional qualities of lab-grown pork.

-This innovation, detailed in the ACS’ Journal of Agricultural and Food Chemistry, marks a significant advance over previous methods that relied on potentially allergenic substances like wheat gluten or soy protein.
+This innovation, detailed in the ACS’ Journal of Agricultural and Food Chemistry, marks an advance over previous methods that relied on potentially allergenic substances like wheat gluten or soy protein.

 The research team, led by Linzhi Jing and Dejian Huang, successfully extracted kafirin protein from red sorghum to create a porous, cube-shaped scaffold that supports the growth of pork muscle and fat cells.
 The scaffold's development involves soaking sugar cubes in a kafirin solution, which, after the sugar is dissolved, leaves a stable, three-dimensional framework for cell growth.